Generation of genuine all-way entanglement in defect-nuclear spin systems through dynamical decoupling sequences: Introduction

 The paper is organized as follows.
 In Sec.~\ref{Sec:Summary}, we discuss methods for generating electron-nuclear spin entangled states using DD sequences.
-In Sec.~\ref{Sec:MwayEP}, we introduce the $M$-way entangling power of an evolution operator.
+In Sec.~\ref{Sec:MwayEP}, we introduce the {$M$-tangling} power of an evolution operator.
 In Sec.~\ref{Sec:GHZprotocols}, we show how to prepare GHZ$_M$-like states through sequential or single-shot entanglement protocols.
-In Sec.~\ref{Sec:Mixed_States}, we quantify the entanglement of electron-nuclear mixed states by tracing out unwanted spins.
-Finally, in Sec.~\ref{Sec:Non_Uni_Ep}, we study the non-unitary $M$-way entangling power of the electron-nuclear target subspace, which encodes correlations arising from the entire electron-nuclear system.
+In Sec.~\ref{Sec:Mixed_States}, we quantify the entanglement of electron-nuclear mixed states by tracing out unwanted spins. {In Sec.~\ref{Sec:Non_Uni_Ep}, we study the non-unitary {$M$-tangling} power of the electron-nuclear target subspace, which encodes correlations arising from the entire electron-nuclear system.
+Finally, in Sec.~\ref{Sec:Additional_Errors} we study the effect of electronic dephasing errors as well as pulse control errors on the $M$-tangling power.}